I'm consume media and play piano (badly, but that's what lessons are for).

 Anamanaguchi - Endless Fantasy

-You think a home cooked meal and a Ghibli movie is the perfect stay-at-home date.
+You think cooking dinner together and binge-ing a show or a Ghibli movie is a pretty great stay-at-home date.